Crissium/SilverDict/README.md

 I recommend nginx if you plan to deploy SilverDict to a server.
 Before building the static files, be sure to modify `SERVER_URL` in `App.vue`, and then place them into whatever directory where nginx looks for static files.
 Remember to reverse-proxy all API requests and permit methods other than `GET` and `POST`.

-Assuming your distribution uses `systemd`, you can refer to the provided sample `systemd` [config](/silverdict.service) and run the script as a service.
+Assuming your distribution uses systemd, you can refer to the provided sample systemd [config](/silverdict.service) and run the script as a service.

 NB: currently the server is memory-inefficient due to the way `MDictReader` is designed.
 Running the server with eight mid- to large-sized dictionaries consumes ~250 MB of memory, which is much higher than GoldenDict.
 There's no plan to fix this in the near future.